MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 - In the previous example, there should be minimum 10 rows each that have been tagged with the **Dining** and **Room** tags.

-- If **Room** has been tagged to fewer than 10 rows in the data, it'll be ignored.
-The model will not be trained to categorize data for that tag.
+- If **Room** has been tagged to fewer than 10 rows in the data, it will be ignored.
+The model won't be trained to categorize data for that tag.

-- For every tag there should be a minimum of 10 text samples where they have not been used.
+- For every tag, there should be a minimum of 10 text samples where they haven't been used.

   |Text  |Tags  |
   |---------|---------|